There are affiliate links in here. I get a small commission if you purchase through them.

 - Take pictures and things, but still be respectful.

 - Research ahead of time if certain ones you want to see have entrance fees.
-A lot do, but a lot don’t either.
+A lot do, but there are just as many that don’t.

 - Don’t be afraid to try new things.
-I was terrified of steak with any kind of pink in it and then somehow I convinced myself to try the Japanese beef, which was mostly pink and I LOVE it.
+I was terrified of steak with any kind of pink in it and then somehow I convinced myself to try the Japanese beef, which was mostly pink and I LOVED it.
+This is was the best meal of my trip.
+There is probably better out there, but I would definitely get it again there.
+I can’t figure out what the place was called, unfortunately.

 This is known as the Geisha district.
 This is where they most commonly entertain.
 There is a lot of fine dining here, that is probably totally worth it.
 It also has tons of tea houses and the classic wooden architecture.